eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

 same sense that function are values in Ceylon and other modern languages.

-There simply is no type system for types in Ceylon.
+There simply is no additional meta-type system for types in Ceylon.
 The closest thing we have to a "type type" is a generic type constraint, but that's an extremely impoverished sort of type type, since Ceylon provides no facilities at all to abstract over type constraints&mdash;I can't even assign an alias to a type constraint and reuse it by name.

 Ceylon reasons about type constraints and assignability of types to type variables using hardcoded rules written